webexpert123/wp-content/plugins/woocommerce-payments/readme.txt

 = What countries and currencies are supported? =

 If you are an individual or business based in [one of these countries](https://woocommerce.com/document/woopayments/compatibility/countries/#supported-countries), you can sign-up with WooPayments.
-After completing sign up, you can accept payments from customers anywhere in the world.
+After completing sign up, you can accept payments from customers anywhere in the world, as long as they are paying with [a supported currency](https://woocommerce.com/document/woopayments/currencies/available-currencies/).

 We are actively planning to expand into additional countries based on your interest.
 Let us know where you would like to [see WooPayments launch next](https://woocommerce.com/payments/#request-invite).

 = Why is a WordPress.com account and connection required? =

-WooPayments uses the WordPress.com connection to authenticate each request, connecting your store with our payments partner.
+WooPayments uses the WordPress.com connection to securely communicate with our payments server.
+This is necessary for WooPayments to function correctly, so it's not possible to use WooPayments without connecting.
+Please see [this document](https://woocommerce.com/document/woopayments/our-policies/connection/) for more information.

+Note that you do not need to host your site itself on WordPress.com, nor do you need to host *any* site on WordPress.com at all.
+You only need an account.

+Note that you do not need to host your site itself on WordPress.com.
+You only need an account on WordPress.com to establish the connection.
+You can create a WordPress.com account [at this link](https://wordpress.com/start/account/user-social).

 = How do I set up a store for a client? =